Asghar Khan: Royal Indian Air Force and World War II service

-From 13 December 1944 to 27 August 1945, Flight Lieutenant Asghar Khan was Flight Commander 'B' Flight, No. 9 Sqn, stationed in Burma during World War II and fought in the Burma Campaign leading aerial operations against the Japanese forces.
+From 13 December 1944 to 27 August 1945, Flight Lieutenant Asghar Khan was Flight Commander 'B' Flight, No. 9 Sqn, stationed in Burma during World War II and fought in the Burma Campaign leading aerial operations against Japanese forces.
 He engaged in ground strikes in the Arakan flying aircraft such as the Hurricane IIC, Spitfire Mk VIII, and Spitfire Mk XIV.
-Afterwards, Khan participated in peacetime training at Delhi and Ranchi.
+Afterwards, he participated in peacetime training at Delhi and Ranchi.
 In 2015, retired Group Captain Micky Blake recalled his time with Khan when he was Flight Commander.
 Blake remembered Khan challenging an American squadron of lightning fighters who mocked their Hurricanes as "peashooters".
 In a dogfight over the base, Khan, despite being outnumbered two to one, "skillfully got on their tails", leaving the USAF pilots "much more subdued than when they took off!"

-When Khan's former squadron mate, Dalip Singh Majithia fell ill in late February 1945, Flt Lt Asghar Khan, flew him to a hospital in Calcutta in a Harvard aircraft.
+When his former squadron mate Dalip Singh Majithia fell ill in late February 1945, Flt Lt Asghar Khan, flew him to a hospital in Calcutta in a Harvard aircraft.

-Promoted to Squadron Leader, Khan was appointed Commanding Officer of No. 9 Sqn on 28 August 1945.
+Promoted to Squadron Leader, he was appointed Commanding Officer of No. 9 Sqn on 28 August 1945.
 The squadron remained at Ranchi until 16 October 1945, when it left for Calcutta.
-Returning to British India from Burma, he recalled that President Sukarno called on pilots from around the Muslim world to assist Indonesia in its fight against Dutch colonisers.
+Returning to British India from Burma in August 1945, he recalled that President Sukarno called on pilots from around the Muslim world to assist Indonesia in its fight against Dutch colonisers.
 In his words, Khan was disillusioned with bureaucracy and inspired by Sukarno's anti-imperialist campaigns against the Dutch, and contemplated resigning to assist Indonesia in their quest for independence.
 Before making a decision, he walked four miles to Safdarjung Airport to meet Muhammad Ali Jinnah, the founder of the All-India Muslim League, in November 1945.
 This was their first meeting and Jinnah advised him to work for the anticipated new country, Pakistan's air force, instead.

 At the airstrip of Gurgaon on 12 March 1946, Air Marshal Roderick Carr presented a Japanese Samurai sword to Commanding Officer Asghar Khan.
-Shortly after, Khan attended the Day Fighter Leaders School at RAF West Raynham and earned an 'A' grade as Squadron Commander.
+Shortly after, he attended the Day Fighter Leaders School at RAF West Raynham and earned an 'A' grade as Squadron Commander.
 While there, he became the Indian subcontinent's first pilot to fly a fighter jet, the Gloster Meteor III, on 20 May 1946.

 On 7 June 1947, Squadron Leader Asghar Khan was appointed to the sub-committee led by Air Vice Marshal Allan Perry-Keene to distribute the defence assets of British India between the proposed states of Pakistan and India.
 Khan's attachment with No. 9 Sqn, which he had commanded, was noted as being so deep that he insisted the squadron be awarded to the impending Royal Pakistan Air Force.